-01/10/17 UPDATE: NVTA is hosting an Open House to discuss the Express Bus study survey results and take feedback from the community!
+UPDATE: On Tuesday August 15, 2017, NVTA is hosting an Open House to discuss the Express Bus study draft and take feedback from the community!

-12/30/16 Update: The Express Bus Study survey resulted have been released.
+12/30/16 Update: The Express Bus Study survey results have been released.
 Click here to read the memo.

 The Napa Valley Transportation Authority (NVTA) is conducting a study to determine if upgrading and expanding Vine Transit Express Bus service could better serve Napa County residents, visitors, and workers by providing faster, more efficient transit to key regional destinations on the county's main travel corridors (State Route 29, State Route 12, State Route 121 & Soscol Avenue).
 Those destinations could include: